riscv-non-isa/riscv-arch-test/riscv-target/riscvOVPsim/README.md

 # Accessing riscvOVPsim

-Currently the Imperas (www.imperas.com/riscv) developed riscvOVPsim compliance simulator is not yet publicly available on GitHub.
-Imperas is working on this.
-In the mean time if you would like early access to this fully functional RISC-V simulator please contact info@ovpworld.org or info@imperas.com
+As we create the RISCV.org compliance test suite, the Imperas developed _riscvOVPsim_ compliance simulator is included as part of this GitHub repository.
+For more information please contact info@ovpworld.org or info@imperas.com or visit http://www.imperas.com/riscv.